My Fear of Failure

 “I love to write.”
 She tells herself.
 “I know I can be good at it.
 That is why I joined HubPages.
 To see if I have any talent.”

-She closes her eyes, and frees her mind.
-Ideas start to flow, like water in a funnel.
-Her fingers fly over the key board letting the rhythm flow thru her.
+She closes her eyes and frees her mind.
+Ideas start to flow like water in a funnel.
+Her fingers fly over the keyboard.
+The rhythm flowing through her.
 It didn’t matter the topic, just that she was writing…freeing her mind…

 I can do all thing through Christ which strengtheneth me.